bldl/emplace-spidermonkey/README.md

   - Then, the new element is added to the array.
   - Finally, the length property is updated to reflect the added element.

+**TODO first task is getting a rough understanding of the emplace spec, write line by line understamding, provide example solution**

 ## Tools
 how to read specs, how to use searchfox